 Diaconal Minister Beth Barkhau was the first diaconal minister called to serve St. Paul, serving from 2000 to 2012.
-Pastor Wertz resigned his position at St. Paul to accept a call as Pastor of Christ the King Lutheran Church in Pinecrest, Florida.
+In October of 2003, Pastor Wertz resigned his position at St. Paul to accept a call as Pastor of Christ the King Lutheran Church in Pinecrest, Florida.
 On October 17, 2004, the congregation voted to call Pastor Robert T. Byrne as Senior Pastor.
 He began serving on November 28, 2004.
 In July of 2011 the congregation affirmed Director of Music Kathleen Cartledge's call to the ministry of Word and Service and voted to call her as a Rostered Minister.
 (AIM - Roster renamed Deacon in 2017).
-She was commissioned on October 16, 2011.
+She was commissioned and installed October 16, 2011.

 In December, 2012, St. Paul purchased the vacant lot at the corner of Trail Ridge Road and the Hitchcock Parkway, providing space for future generations to expand the ministry at our current location.
 On March 24, 2013, the congregation voted to call Pastor Jeff Erbskorn as our first Associate Pastor.
 He began serving on May 20, 2013.

 Following the retirement of Senior Pastor Robert Byrne in May, 2016, the congregation voted in June, 2016 to extend a call to Rev. Jeff Erbskorn to be our new Senior Pastor.

 Today St. Paul is a thriving community focused on calling, sending and supporting disciples as they share Jesus by loving and serving all.